top of page

 lookandlearn.com-YLA0187235.jpg

-In 1797, before the world had National Geographics or Netflix documentaries, Moreau de St. Méry (1750-1819), an exiled Frenchman living in Philadelphia, wrote the first in-depth study of France's wealthiest colony, Saint -Domingue (colonial Haiti).
-This seminal text is a cross between an archival and ethnographic treatise on the colony's history, society, economy, politics and geography.
+In 1797, before the world had National Geographic or Netflix documentaries, Moreau de St. Méry (1750–1819), an exiled Frenchman living in Philadelphia, wrote the first in-depth study of France’s wealthiest colony, Saint-Domingue, colonial Haiti.
+This seminal text is a cross between an archival and ethnographic treatise on the colony’s history, society, economy, politics, and geography.
 In it, St. Méry argues that the Creole language in Saint-Domingue was more complex than was generally understood.
-To make his point, he transcribed the famous song, Lisette quitté la plaine, which demonstrates an independent grammar and unique ways of expressing its story.
+To make his point, he transcribed the famous song Lisette quitté la plaine, which demonstrates an independent grammar and unique ways of expressing its story.

-St. Méry tells his readers that the song was written forty years earlier (1757) by a prominent French colonist named Marthe Jérome Duvivier de la Mahautière, who served on the judicial council of Port-au-Prince.
-Archival marriage and property records in France and Saint-Domingue confirm that De la Mahautiére came from a wealthy family of plantation owners who lived in La Plaine de Cul de Sac (a rural lowland outside of Port-au-Prince) at that time.
+St. Méry tells his readers that the song was written forty years earlier, in 1757, by a prominent French colonist named Marthe Jérôme Duvivier de la Mahautière, who served on the judicial council of Port-au-Prince.
+Archival marriage and property records in France and Saint-Domingue confirm that De la Mahautière came from a wealthy family of plantation owners who lived in La Plaine du Cul-de-Sac, a rural lowland outside of Port-au-Prince, at that time.

 What kind of song is this?

-Through a European lens, Lisette comes from a popular song tradition in French 18th-century culture called the air de salon.
+Through a European lens, Lisette comes from a popular song tradition in eighteenth-century French culture called the air de salon.
 These songs were primarily sung in homes by amateur musicians, often upper-class women.
 Think of that scene from Pride & Prejudice where Elizabeth Bennet sings for her guests.
 Thematically, this air de salon is a pastorale.
 Pastorales are a historical genre of songs and theatrical works about love set in the countryside.
-Think of l'Elisir d'amore, or more close to Lisette, Jean-Jacques Rousseau's Le Devin du village, which was popular in opera houses all over Saint Domingue.
+Think of L’Elisir d’amore, or, closer to Lisette, Jean-Jacques Rousseau’s Le Devin du village, which was popular in opera houses all over Saint-Domingue.

 Takeaway

-Lisette quitté la plaine's roots are a classic example of how archives can be incomplete or, at worst, misleading — particularly in the case of Black colonial history.
+Lisette quitté la plaine’s roots are a classic example of how archives can be incomplete or, at worst, misleading, particularly in the case of Black colonial history.
 Colonial archives mostly tell one side of a complicated story from the perspective of European writers deeply invested in devaluing Black life.
-The song's link to the French air de salon and pastorale genres is indisputable, given its popularity in the elite salons of Saint-Domingue and its later adaptation in French salons.
-But because it resembles a more local genre on an island that was predominantly Black where white interlocutors regularly adapted local content without any compulsion to give credit, we must speculate about its origins.
+The song’s link to the French air de salon and pastorale genres is clear, given its later adaptation in French salons.
+But because it resembles a more local genre on an island that was predominantly Black, where white interlocutors regularly adapted local content without any compulsion to give credit, we must speculate about its origins.

-Albanèse's infamous tune reappears in early 19th century Haiti, this time as a clever ode to Prince Victor Henri, the youngest son of King Henri Christophe, by the statesman and opera librettist, Juste Chanlatte, Compte de Rosier.
+Albanèse’s infamous tune reappears in early nineteenth-century Haiti, this time as a clever ode to Prince Victor Henri, the youngest son of King Henri Christophe, penned by the statesman and opera librettist Juste Chanlatte, Comte de Rosiers.
+This aria comes from his pastiche opera L’Entrée du roi en sa capitale.

 Hayti ! pour ta parure